 Pierre Lagrange cofounded the hedge fund GLG Partners with Jonathan Green and Noam Gottesman (Gottesman is also on the ARTnews Top 200), which Man Capital purchased in 2010 in a deal worth $1.6 billion.
-While Gottesman left the company, Lagrange stayed on and is now senior advisor to the Man Group.
+While Gottesman left the company, Lagrange stayed on and is now senior adviser to the Man Group.
 Before opening GLG, he worked at Goldman Sachs and JP Morgan.
-The Daily Mail has reported that the Belgian-born macher has a net worth in the area of £500 million.
-In 2012, Lagrange filed a suit against the now defunct Knoedler Gallery in New York for selling him a fake Jackson Pollock painting for $17 million, which was settled on undisclosed terms.
-(His lawsuit prompted fashion magnate and Sotheby’s chairman Domenico De Sole to also sue the gallery, which led to a widely publicized trial.)
+The Daily Mail reported in 2015 that the Belgian-born macher has a net worth in the area of £500 million.
+In 2012, Lagrange filed a suit against the now-defunct Knoedler Gallery in New York for selling him a fake Jackson Pollock painting for $17 million, which was settled on undisclosed terms.
+His lawsuit prompted fashion magnate and Sotheby’s chairman Domenico De Sole to also sue the gallery, which led to a widely publicized trial.